-The pension plan's fiduciary net position is determined based on the accrual basis of accounting, which is on the same basis of accounting as the Plan.
+In addition to amortization expense of the regulatory assets discussed in note 4, the pension plan's fiduciary net position is determined based on the accrual basis of accounting, which is on the same basis of accounting as the Plan.
 Pension plan investments are recorded at fair value except for short-term investments, which are recorded at amortized cost.
 Benefit payments include costs as designated by the Plan document, refunds of employee contributions due to terminations and member deaths, and administrative expenses.